 Although this project does not meet the requirement for conducting a comprehensive environmental assessment through the National Environmental Policy Act (NEPA), a Biological Resources Report, Cultural Resources Report, and an Environmental Initial Site Assessment were all prepared for this project.
 These reviews included threatened and endangered species, wetland habitat, historical structures, and hazardous materials.

-The project is avoiding impacts to the creek and floodplain.
-A slight encroachment of the northeast corner of Sondermann Park and construction of a full spectrum detention pond will be presented to the Parks Board as an improvement for protection of Mesa Creek.
+The project is avoiding impacts to the Mesa Creek and the floodplain.
+A slight encroachment of the northeast corner of Sondermann Park and construction of a full spectrum detention pond was presented to the City Parks Board as an improvement for protection of Mesa Creek.

 How will storm water and contaminates be captured?
 Will the creek be impacted?